 Magnet application process exceptions

 In general, the magnet application process is the same for all students.
 However, there are a few specific circumstances that differ slightly.
-Read below to find out about priority placement, new residents and students of Garland ISD staff.
+Read below to find out about priority placement and new residents.

 In some cases, siblings and students of employees are given priority placement in a magnet program: